 To be able to test our code way before we are ready to deal with the complexities of the OAuth implementation, we need to set up a local web server.
 The safe assumption is that you are working on a Mac, so Apache is already installed for you.

-For OSX versions before Yosemite, you can use the Web Sharing to set up a local web server.
-OS X 10.10 Yosemite comes with the Apache 2.4 pre-installed, but there is no longer a Web Sharing preference pane in the System Preferences.
+For OSX versions before Yosemite, you can use Web Sharing to set up a local web server.
+OS X 10.10 Yosemite comes with the Apache 2.4 pre-installed, but there is no longer a Web Sharing preference pane in System Preferences.

-You can install one of the online available Web Sharing preference panes, or simply use the provided apachectl command from your terminal.
+You can install one of the online available Web Sharing preference panes or simply use the provided apachectl command from your terminal.

-To start up the web server, simply bring up the Terminal (/Applications/Utilities/Terminal) and type:
+To start up the web server, simply bring up the Terminal (/Applications/Utilities/Terminal) and type the following:

 $ sudo apachectl start